-- 1. A student is in good standing if he or she retains a cumulative GPA of 2.0 or better. - 2.
-A student who has satisfied all other graduation requirements but has not retained a cumulative GPA of 2.00 shall not graduate.
-A student who has acquired 88 credit hours or more but fails to achieve a cumulative GPA of 2.00 shall be dismissed from the School of Law without a Probationary Semester, as defined in section XV.A.3.

-- 3. A student will be placed on academic probation if the student has a cumulative GPA below 2.00 at the end of any fall or spring semester.
+1. A student is in good standing if he or she retains a cumulative GPA of 2.000 or better.

+- 2. A student who has satisfied all other graduation requirements but has not retained a cumulative GPA of 2.000 shall not graduate.
+A student who has acquired eighty-eight (88) credit hours or more but fails to achieve a cumulative GPA of 2.000 shall be dismissed from the School of Law without a Probationary Semester, as defined in § XV.A.3. - 3.
+A student will be placed on academic probation if the student has a cumulative GPA below 2.000 but not below a 1.800 at the end of any fall or spring semester.
+A student with a cumulative GPA below 1.800 will be dismissed without a probationary semester pursuant to § XV.B.
 The fall or spring semester following the moment a student is placed on academic probation shall be known as the Probationary Semester.
 Students placed on academic probation will be placed on financial aid probation as set forth in § VIII herein. - 4.
-A student shall only be eligible for one probationary semester from the time of initial matriculation at the School of Law and their graduation.
-A student who, after having completed a probationary semester, regains good standing and subsequently has a cumulative GPA below 2.00 at the end of a fall or spring semester, shall be administratively dismissed from the School of Law.
+A student shall only be eligible for one (1) probationary semester from the time of initial matriculation at the School of Law and their graduation.
+A student who, after having completed a probationary semester, regains good standing and subsequently has a cumulative GPA below 2.000 at the end of a fall or spring semester, shall be administratively dismissed from the School of Law.
 This provision is applicable to all students that matriculate in fall 2011 or thereafter. - 5.
 A student placed on academic probation at any time during his or her school of law career must comply with the following obligations to be allowed to continue his or her legal education at the School of Law: - a.
 The student must meet with the Associate Dean for Academics or the Dean's designee for counseling.
-The student must review all of his or her exams from the previous semester and must identify in writing: the most common feedback the student received on his or her work, how the student studied for each class, why the student believes he or she has not performed well in school of law, and how the student will change his or her studying process to improve his or her grades.
+The student must review all of his or her exams from the previous semester and must identify in writing: the most common feedback the student received on his or her work, how the student studied for each class, why the student believes he or she has not performed well at the School of Law, and how the student will change his or her studying process to improve his or her grades.
 The student must provide a report to the Associate Dean for Academics containing the information detailed in this section. - b.
-The Associate Dean for Academics or the Dean's designee shall offer the student information regarding the student's necessary grade point average to avoid academic dismissal and working with the student, will develop an education plan designed to maximize the student's chance of avoiding academic dismissal. - c.
+The Associate Dean for Academics or the Dean's designee shall offer the student information regarding the student's necessary grade point average to avoid academic dismissal and working with the student, will develop an education plan designed to maximize the student's chance of avoiding academic dismissal.

+- c.
 The student shall complete all Academic Success Probation Program paperwork, including an Academic Success Probation Program Contract. - d.
 The student shall comply with all of the requirements of the Academic Success Probation Program, including meeting attendance requirements with respect to meetings with program personnel, fulfilling all agreements made in the Academic Success Probation Program Contract, and completing all Academic Success Probation Program assignments. - e.
-A student who fails to meet any of the foregoing obligations may be administratively dismissed from the school of law, at the discretion of the Associate Dean for Academics. - f.
-A student who fails to achieve a cumulative GPA of 2.0 after his or her Probationary Semester shall be academically withdrawn.
-A student that is academically withdrawn from the

-School of Law shall have their financial aid eligibility suspended.
+A student who fails to meet any of the foregoing obligations may be administratively dismissed from the School of Law, at the discretion of the Associate Dean for Academics. - f.
+A student who fails to achieve a cumulative GPA of 2.000 after his or her Probationary Semester shall be academically withdrawn.
+A student that is academically withdrawn from the School of Law shall have their financial aid eligibility suspended.